cxw42/TabFern/tabfern/_locales/README-patching.txt

 markers (<<<< / >>>>).

-Then, check to make sure it looks OK: git diff diff --word-diff=color --ignore-space-at-eol --patience -b -w --ignore-blank-lines --no-index en/messages.json ru/messages.json
+Then, check to make sure it looks OK: git diff --word-diff=color --ignore-space-at-eol --patience -b -w --ignore-blank-lines --no-index en/messages.json ru/messages.json

 The only changes you should see are the translations.